-Employees who resided in a restricted state prior to 01/01/2023 were allowed to continue employment at their designated work location, as determined by the needs of the University.
+Employees who currently reside in a restricted state will be allowed to continue employment in their current work location, as determined by the needs of the University.

 Employees working off campus must perform their remote duties in their designated, approved home-based location.
 No remote work may be performed at an alternate location for any length of time without the express written permission of the Department or School.
 Typically, performing work outside the employee's normal place of business (workplace) in a restricted state requires the authorization of both the Department or School and HR.
 Attendance for a conference, training, or similar events do not require HR approval.
 Positions requiring travel to all states (including both restricted and non-restricted states) to perform the routine travel duties of the job as indicated on the position job description, will not need authorization from HR for short periods to perform those identified position duties, such as: recruiters, employees performing travel duties with Athletics or similar event participation, or others with definitive travel duties.